The Davistown Museum

 Wood, unsigned.

 Rick Floyd has provided these photographs of a Native American crooked knife he found in a workshop in Dexter, Maine.
-It
+It is an example of

-is an example of an important Native American tool.
+an important Native American tool.

-Shipwrights' and Mariners' Tools
+Shipwrights', Sailmakers', and Mariners' Tools

-70802T1 Ship's bevel NOM
+70802T1 Ships' bevel NOM

 signed "J. Souls".

 This bevel was purchased by P. L. Platt at Liberty Tool Co., May 10, 2002.
-He states "John Soul's working dates: started
+He states "John Soul's working dates: started 1837, 1838 at 95

-1837, 1838 at 95 Norfolk St. NYC, 1840 at 105 Elm St. NYC, 1846 at 212 W. 17th St. NYC.
-D.A.T. indicates that a J.
+Norfolk St. NYC, 1840 at 105 Elm St. NYC, 1846 at 212 W. 17th St. NYC.
+D.A.T. indicates that a J. Souls was also listed in a Philadelphia

-Souls was also listed in a Philadelphia 'listing' as a rule maker.
-We do have some documented rules from NYC, but, to my
+'listing' as a rule maker.
+We do have some documented rules from NYC, but, to my knowledge, nothing from PA or Philadelphia.
+Certainly a

-addresses above are from an unpublished master's thesis of John Hathaway, now living in California, son of Pete
+candidate for some research or a thesis.
+The dates and addresses above are from an unpublished master's thesis of John Hathaway, now

 SCOM1001 Hand saw (8 point cross cut) NOM

-Spring steel with beech handle and split nut brasses, 19 3/4" long, signed "Seth Wood 1XL Taunton Mass" in oval with
+Spring steel with beech handle and split nut brasses, 19 3/4" long, signed "Seth Wood 1XL Taunton Mass" in oval with "EXTRA" above the

-"EXTRA" above the oval, "Spring Steel4 Warranted" below oval, ca. 1870.
+oval, "Spring Steel4 Warranted" below oval, c.
+1870.

 This tool is not listed in DATM.
-The collector, Zoltan Farkas of Cherryfield, ME, purchased this saw from the Hulls Cove
+The collector, Zoltan Farkas of Cherryfield, ME, purchased this saw from the Hulls Cove Tool Barn

-Tool Barn (4/25/2000).
-He obtained the following information from the Old Colony Historical Society of Taunton, MA:
+(4/25/2000).
+He obtained the following information from the Old Colony Historical Society of Taunton, MA: The Taunton City Directories

-The Taunton City Directories indicate that in 1870 Mr. Wood was a dealer in hardware and cutlery at 21 Broadway with his
+indicate that in 1870 Mr. Wood was a dealer in hardware and cutlery at 21 Broadway with his home on Weir St. at the corner of Sumner.
+In

-home on Weir St. at the corner of Sumner.
-In 1872 his home listing changed to High St. near Bryant.
-In 1874, Seth is
+1872 his home listing changed to High St. near Bryant.
+In 1874, Seth is listed as being in business with his son, Howard S. Wood, as Seth

-Broadway.
-1876 is the last year that Seth and Howard Wood are listed, no occupation or business listing, house on Walnut
+Wood and Son, dealers in hardware and cutlery, 23 Broadway.
+1876 is the last year that Seth and Howard Wood are listed, no occupation or

-St. near Harrison Ave.
-While the signature on the saw indicates Wood was the manufacturer of the saw, it is possible as no
+business listing, house on Walnut St. near Harrison Ave.
+While the signature on the saw indicates Wood was the manufacturer of the saw, it

-other Seth Wood saws are known and he is not listed in DATM, that he added his name to this saw to advertise his
+is possible as no other Seth Wood saws are known and he is not listed in DATM, that he added his name to this saw to advertise his

 Page 1 of 1